chef/chef-web-docs/content/style/procedures.md

 Both of these levels achieve the same goal, logging a user into an account, but the lower level splits the procedure into several smaller steps.
 This lower level is too low for must users and certainly too low for Chef's users.

-Higher level tasks give the user a better overview of the procedure and where they are in that procedure.
+Higher level tasks give the user a better overview of the procedures and where they are while following a set of procedures.
 Higher level tasks are also less likely to become obsolete when a product is updated.

 It's important to understand the users' skill level so steps can be written at the correct level.